 To learn about the timeline standards established by Jacob's Law, related to behavioral health services for children in foster care, including contact numbers for your RBHA click here

 DCS should provide you the Notice to Provider for each child placed in your home at the time of placement.
-The Notice to Provider includes the DCS case manager's contact information, specifications about contact with the child's family, and the child's health coverage number (CMDP number or ALTCS verification information).
+The Notice to Provider includes the DCS case manager's contact information, specifications about contact with the child's family, and the child's health coverage number (DCS CHP number or ALTCS verification information).

 This document authorizes foster parents to enroll the child in school and obtain medical care for the child.